djbristow/RAILS/mrlm/README.md

 ## Version
 * 1.0.1 - 6/11/2020

-Model Railway Layout Manager is a MEVN application that provides a user with a web application to show, when an RFID tag is read,  This web application uses port 3004.
+Model Railway Layout Manager is a MEVN application that provides a user with a web application to show layout information.
+This web application uses port 3004.

 ## License